YimingWoo/HaploNIPD/README.md

-# NIPT-M
+# HaploNIPT
-Universal noninvasive prenatal diagnosis for monogenic disorders using cell-free plasma DNA
+scripts in use for "Universal noninvasive prenatal diagnosis for monogenic disorders using cell-free plasma DNA"